DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 - [x]  Healthfactor
 - [x]  Loan-to-value(LTV)
 - [ ]  Market cap
-- [ ]  None of these
+- [ ]  Credit score

 Hint: NoHint

-Explanation: DeFi protocols mitigates this issue by considering several factors.
-The two important factors are Loan-to-value and Healthfactor.
+Explanation: DeFi protocols help to mitigate this issue by considering several factors, the two most important of which are Loan-to-value and Healthfactor.

 Sub Topics: managing-risks